withstudiocms/cfetch/packages/cfetch/README.md

 ### Usage

-You can import the cachedFetch function anywhere you would use a normal `fetch` call. `cfetch` adapts the same default options as fetch,
+You can import the `cFetch` function anywhere and use it as you would use a normal `fetch` call. `cFetch` adapts the same default options as `fetch`:

 ```astro
 ---